isaac-sim/IsaacGymEnvs/docs/dextreme.md

 torchrun --nnodes=1 --nproc_per_node=${GPUS} --master_addr '127.0.0.1' ${HYDRA_ADR}
 ```

-Below, we show two batches of 8 different trials each run on a single node (8 GPUs) across different weeks.
+Below, we show the npd (nats per dimension cf. Algorithm 5.2 [OpenAI et al. 2019](https://arxiv.org/pdf/1910.07113.pdf) and Section 2.6.3 [DeXtreme](https://arxiv.org/pdf/2210.13702.pdf)) graphs of two batches of 8 different trials each run on a single node (8 GPUs) across different weeks.
 Each of these plots are meant to highlight the variability in the runs.
+Increase in npd means the networks are being trained on more divesity.

 ![npd_1](./images/npd_1.jpg)

 ![npd_2](./images/npd_2.jpg)

+## RL training

+To try the exact version of rl_games we used for training our experiments, please git clone and install `https://github.com/ArthurAllshire/rl_games`